doozr/doozr.github.io/_posts/2016-07-05-get-up-and-go.md

 ## That was then ...

 So here we are in the 10s.
 We've learned a thing or two.
 Old style programming is making a comeback.
-Lisp, Clogure, Elm, Elixir, Erlang, Scheme, Haskell, F# and the like are reclaiming, and sometimes literally reviving, older languages for the modern age.
+Lisp, Clojure, Elm, Elixir, Erlang, Scheme, Haskell, F# and the like are reclaiming, and sometimes literally reviving, older languages for the modern age.